If you are looking for the best places to visit in Serbia, you might have already heard some controversial things about Serbia travel.

 This is my attempt to sum up all the coolest, must-see places to visit in Serbia and help you decide on where to go in Serbia.

-The 12 Top Places to Visit in Serbia
+Best Places to Go in Serbia

 1. Fall in Love with Serbia’s Capital City – Belgrade